beefburrito/RO-UAS/README.md

 ## Conclusion

-The data we use in predicting Indonesia's future olympic success is accurate though there are probably more than one factor than just year in my opinion since I believe the medals won can increase exponentially
+The data we use in predicting Indonesia's future olympic success is accurate though there are probably more than one factor than just year in my opinion since I believe the medals won can increase exponentially.
+Though maybe in the next decade the estimation should be around those numbers